firedancer-io/firedancer/book/api/websocket.md

 to confirm the slot, and it is unlikely (although still possible, if validators switch vote) to not become rooted.

-Although rare, the `optimistically_confirmed_slot` could decrease if the validator switches to another fork that does not have this slot.
+Although rare, the `optimistically_confirmed_slot` could decrease if a validator switches to another fork that does not have this slot.

 #### `summary.completed_slot`